idlewan/Write/README.md

 About
 -----

 Web App for Distraction-free writing created with ♥ for writers.
+Here are some of the current features:

+- Markdown support (Press Ctrl+M or ⌘+M) for preview.
+- Dark/Light theme switching.
+- Fullscreen support
+- Twitter auth for saving the writeups under your username (for later access).
+You can use Ctrl+S or ⌘+S to save/update your writeup on the server.
+- Saving of writeups locally.

 Setup
 -----